amel-github/sars-ani/README.md

 secondary information source is saved in this folder.
-Each report was downloaded as a .pdf file, on which a timestamp was inserted (ProMED-mail reports) or the download date was added to the file name (it was not possible to insert a timestamp on OIE-WAHIS reports). <br>
+Each report was downloaded as a .pdf file, on which a timestamp was inserted (ProMED-mail reports) or the download date was added to the file name (it was not possible to insert a timestamp on WAHIS reports). <br>
-**<code>sars_ani_excluded_rep.xlsx</code>**: This file contains the list of ProMED-mail and OIE-WAHIS reports that were not included in the dataset and reasons for exclusion. <br>
+**<code>sars_ani_excluded_rep.xlsx</code>**: This file contains the list of ProMED-mail and WAHIS reports that were not included in the dataset and reasons for exclusion. <br>

 The [SARS-ANI Dashboard](https://vis.csh.ac.at/sars-ani) provides interactive visualizations of the dynamic version of the dataset. <br>